 The immediate family that is.
 You don’t need to buy for extended family members if you don’t wish to, simply let everyone know though so you can manage their expectations.
 Raffaela’s family takes a beautiful approach to this style of gift giving – they only give presents to immediate family members, and what would have been spent on extended family is given to a nominated charity instead.

 By planning ahead and shopping the sales and deals in the months leading up to Christmas you can save heaps!
 Natty was able to get presents for all her extended family’s children (8 kids!) for $130.
 Amanda on the other hand, gets her kids to choose things they like throughout the year so that they don’t have to get everything at the one time.

-For a really gorgeous range of last-minute gift ideas (many of them with awesome discount codes!) check out The Organised Housewife Christmas Gift Guide.
+For a really gorgeous range of last-minute gift ideas (many of them with awesome discount codes!) check out The Organised HQ Christmas Gift Guide.

 Gift An Experience

 I love this idea!
 Instead of buying presents for children of extended family members, Kirrily’s family gifts the children money that gets pooled together to buy a family experience.
 This has meant that her brother-in-law has been able to take her three children to the zoo, Darling Harbour and the aquarium, whilst her sister-in-law has taken her boys to see Aladdin and Matilda.
 Kirrily has even bought her children a trampoline in the past with the money they were gifted from extended family members at Christmas.